fa-at-pulsit/RepoExpress/README.md

 **Waffle.io** [![Stories in Ready](https://badge.waffle.io/RestExpress/RepoExpress.png?label=ready)](https://waffle.io/RestExpress/RepoExpress)

-RepoExpress is a thin wrapper on MongoDB and Morphia to provide a simple and easy way to create domain storage options using the Repository pattern.
+RepoExpress is a set of thin wrappers to provide a simple and easy way to create domain storage (CRUD persistence) options using the Repository pattern.
+There are various repositories supporting MongoDB, Redis, Cassandra, and Voldemort (deprecated).

 Designed to be utilized in conjunction with RestExpress, RepoExpress is easy to use:
 1) Create a new InMemoryRepository() or new MongodbRepository() extending them if necessary.